Home

 ~ Daughter Edna Odelia "Deedee" Shipley ~

-Odelia passed away in 1968, and rests for eternity beside her parents and siblings at Addison Cemetery.
+Odelia fractured her left femur in a fall from her bed which led to a massive pulmonary embolism.
+She passed away in McKeesport Hospital on Dec.
+1, 1968.
+She rests for eternity beside her parents and siblings at Addison Cemetery.

 Addison Cemetery